fuzzypixelz/absolut/README.md

 SIMD instructions allow for greater data parallelism when performing table lookups on bytes.
 This is has proved incredibly useful for high-performance data processing[^1].

-Unfortunately, table lookup instructions (or byte suffling instructions) operate on tables too small to cover the entire 8-bit integer space.
+Unfortunately, SIMD table lookup instructions (or byte suffling instructions) operate on tables too small to cover the entire 8-bit integer space.
 These tables typically have a size of 16 on x86_64, while on AArch64 tables of up to 64 elements are supported.